kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 toc_sticky: true

 date: 2022-12-31
-last_modified_at: 2023-02-03
+last_modified_at: 2023-02-04
 ---

 ## Database

-A **database** a collection of data that is organized in a meaningful way and models a real-world aspect.
-For example, a database can model the students in a class or a digital music store.
+A **database** is a structured collection of interrelated data that represents a real-world aspect, such as a class of students or a digital music store.
 People often confuse "databases" with "database management systems" (e.g., MySQL, Oracle, MongoDB, Snowflake).
-A database management system (DBMS) is a software that manages and handles the operations of the database.
-Databases are the core component of most computer applications.
+A database management system (DBMS) is a software system that manages database.
+Databases are widely used and form the core of many computer applications.

 ### Example

-Consider a database that models a digital music store (e.g., Spotify).
-Let the database hold information about the artists and the albums they have released.
+Let's consider a digital music store database (e.g., Spotify) that holds information about artists and their albums.

-A simple system would store artists' and albums' information in two comma-separated value (CSV) files, and application developers would manage them.
-Each entity has its own set of attributes, so in each file, new lines delimit different records, while a comma delimits each corresponding attribute within a record.
+In a simple system, the information about artists and albums would be stored in two CSV (Comma-Separated Value) files that are managed within the application code.
+Each entity has its own set of attributes, with new lines separating different records and commas separating the attributes within a record.
 Below are two sample CSV files for information about artists and albums:

 *Artist.csv (name, year, country)*